poloab/SintillaNetPrinting/README.md

 printer.PrintPreview();

-This is a copy and adaptation of original printing functionallity of ScintillaNet 2.6 version .
+This is a copy and adaptation of original printing functionallity of ScintillaNet 2.6 version.